ps0305/angularCRUD/README.md

 ![crud3](https://user-images.githubusercontent.com/34129569/42379683-253e3e36-8149-11e8-87a4-0697d6d2a2b9.JPG)

+### Get a full fake REST API with zero coding in less than 30 seconds [json-server](https://github.com/typicode/json-server)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.